Restoring Ambarawa's North Line (Part 1)

 Click here for Restoring the North Line (Part 2 - Out in the country)

 The railway north from Ambarawa along the lake (Rawa Pening) as far as Tuntang has been restored.
 This was originally laid to standard gauge (4ft 8½in) as opposed to the current cape gauge (3ft 6in, 1067mm).
 The trackbed was more or less unobstructed and in July 2001, the provincial Government of Central Java allocated funds for this purpose.
 In November 2001, a private contractor started work on the contract.
 Firstly, the trackbed had to be secured because it had been partly built over in the 25 years since the last trains ran here.
-Some earthworks needed replacing and it is likely that only lightweight trolleys will provide a service initially after the official re-opening in March 2002.
+Some earthworks needed replacing and only lightweight trolleys provided a service after the official re-opening in March 2002, but as from late 2010, full weight trains are able to run on it.
+D300.23 provides the basic service although one of the B25 may be chartered instead on the same basis as for the line south.

 But first, what is the attraction of this work?
 Well, I guess this picture of B2503 and train taken on 11th August 1975 says it all: